top of page

 On "Silver Thursday," March 27, 1980, the price of silver dropped to below $11 per ounce, triggering a financial crisis for the Hunt brothers.
 They faced margin calls they could not meet, leading to significant financial distress.
 The Hunts eventually declared bankruptcy, and their silver holdings were liquidated.
 This dramatic fall in silver prices also led to significant losses for many other investors and had wide-reaching impacts on the commodities market.

-Summary of Short Squeezes
+Summary of Short Squeezes (History of Short Squeezes)

 Short squeezes, whether in stocks like GameStop and Volkswagen or in commodities like silver, showcase the complex dynamics of financial markets.
 These events highlight the risks and rewards of speculative trading and the power that strategic buying and regulatory changes can wield.
 While the individual circumstances of each squeeze vary, the underlying mechanics involve the interplay of market participants, regulatory environments, and broader economic factors.
 The stories of these famous squeezes continue to be studied as cautionary tales and fascinating episodes in financial history.